kritisen/kritisen.github.io/aboutme.md

 I blog about unconventional careers at [GoHatke.com](http://gohatke.com/).

-I also blog about various topics (including big-data, etymology and x-ray imaging) at [this site](http://ksens.github.io).
+I also blog about various topics under the sun at [this site](http://ksens.github.io).